AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrage-tag-loader.md

 You must install your tag on the website you want to track, which implies placing code in the header tag of your website's template.

+The following process describes how to get the code that references your tag.
+For supplemental information, see the [Implementation guides for tags and event forwarding](https://experienceleague.adobe.com/en/docs/experience-platform/tags/get-started/implementation-guides) in the Experience Platform documentation.

 To get the code that references your tag:

 1. Select **[!UICONTROL Environments]** in the left rail.